 HPV Vaccine Trial in Costa Rica (CVT)

 The HPV Vaccine Trial in Costa Rica (CVT) is a collaboration between investigators in Costa Rica and the National Cancer Institute.
-The trial was designed as a blinded, randomized, phase III clinical trial to evaluate the efficacy of a bivalent HPV-16/18 virus-like particle (VLP) vaccine.
-The vaccine used in the trial was developed by investigators at NCI and other research institutions and is manufactured by GlaxoSmithKline Biologicals.
-The trial was initiated in June 2004 and enrollment was completed in December 2005; there were 7,466 women enrolled.
+CVT was a blinded, randomized, phase III clinical trial of the bivalent HPV-16/18 virus-like particle (VLP) vaccine developed by investigators at NCI and other research institutions and manufactured by GlaxoSmithKline Biologicals.
+Its aims were to evaluate vaccine efficacy, immunological correlates of long-term vaccine success and failure, and other factors of immunological and etiological interest.
+The trial was initiated in June 2004 and enrollment of 7,466 women was completed in December 2005.

-This study was designed to evaluate vaccine efficacy, immunological correlates of long-term vaccine success and failure, and other factors of immunological and etiological interest.
-Data from the trial demonstrated that three doses of the HPV vaccine may not be necessary, as similar vaccine efficacy against cervical HPV 16/18 infection was observed among women who received two, and even a single dose, of the HPV vaccine after four years of follow-up.
+In addition to strong evidence for vaccine safety and efficacy, data from the trial demonstrated that three doses of the HPV vaccine may not be necessary, as similar vaccine efficacy against cervical HPV 16/18 infection was observed among women who received two, and even a single dose, after four years of follow-up.

-For more information, contact Aimée Kreimer.
+For more information, contact Aimée Kreimer, Ph.D.